 - Prayer ministry

 You or your loved one may also want to consider additional healthcare services, such as home health or supportive care.
-Home health care focuses on rehabilitation and medical management and supportive, or palliative, care focuses on symptom management for serious illness.
+Home health care focuses on rehabilitation and medical management, while supportive or palliative care concentrates on symptom management for serious illnesses.

 Learn more about supportive care »